-Berlin is Germany’s capital and busiest city, the political home of Germany’s Federal Government and the educational center of Germany.
+Berlin is Germany’s capital and busiest city, the political home of Germany’s Federal Government and the educational centre of Germany.
 Walking through Berlin you will see different historic periods in a short time.
 Formerly divided into East Berlin (156 sq mi/404 sq km) and West Berlin (185 sq mi/479 sq km), the city was reunified along with East and West Germany on Oct.
 3, 1990.
-Berlin is a very dynamic city with excellent night life and culture.
+Berlin is a very dynamic city with excellent nightlife and culture.

-Berlin has the high level of wide selection of elegant restaurants.
-Berlin’s cuisine is rich and exciting, as its history, with its diverse and varied menus.
+Berlin has a high level of wide selection of elegant restaurants.
+Berlin’s cuisine is rich and exciting, like its history, with its diverse and varied menus.
 Grilled or fried sausage is very popular in Berlin, with tomato, curry sauce.

 There’s everything here: from exclusive and upmarket to cheap and cheerful.
 The German capital is a shopping paradise.
 Anybody can buy a pair of jeans.
 And there’s nothing special or exciting about purchasing a pair of shoes, a pullover or top at Hackescher Market – the unofficial Old Town of Berlin.